cod3gen/sgminer-baikal/README.md

 This process will take about 15min.

-When its done you need to:
+When its done you need to run this command:
-- screen -x sgminer
-- ctrl+c to stop screen session
-- cp sgminer /opt/scripta/bin/sgminer
+- screen -S sgminer -X quit && cp sgminer /opt/scripta/bin/sgminer

 Confirm overwrite.
 If you cannot overwrite, you need to stop screen session again and retry copy.

 After a while you can reconnect to screen session(screen -x sgminer).
 When you do not need to see screen session any more, use ctrl+a+d keys to dettach!

-# Known issues when compiling
+# Known issues when compiling or installing via apt

 If you run into an error such as "Killedg package lists… 99%", or other errors during compiling its because of low memory on the Pi.
 You need to add a swap which can be done as this:
 - sudo mkdir -p /var/cache/swap